cnanders/matlab-bl12014-control/README.md

-# Thoughts on Project Structure
+# Thoughts / Philosophy on Project Structure

 There are two ways the UI can be connected to real hardware.